-Key to successful delivery against any regulatory price control is efficient and focused capital investment, upgrading and expanding the infrastructure critical to support the net zero transition.
-In 2021/22, the Company continued its major capital investment programme, delivering significant improvements for customers and increasing Regulated Asset Value (RAV).
+Key to the successful delivery against any regulatory price control is efficient and focused capital investment, upgrading and expanding the infrastructure critical to support the net zero transition.
+In 2022/23, the Company continued its major capital investment programme, delivering significant improvements for customers and increasing Regulated Asset Value (RAV).
+During 2022/23, the Company's RAV additions in the electricity distribution network was £292.8m, bringing the total RAV additions since the beginning of the RIIO-ED1 price control to over £2.0bn.